History of Matteo Berrettini in Timeline

 January 2022: Achieved Career-High Ranking

-In January 2022, Matteo Berrettini achieved his career-high singles ranking of world No. 6 by the Association of Tennis Professionals (ATP).
+In January 2022, Matteo Berrettini achieved his career-high singles ranking of world No. 6 by the ATP.

-In July 2022, Berrettini entered the Swiss Open Gstaad final and lost against Casper Ruud.
+In July 2022, Berrettini entered the Swiss Open Gstaad final and lost in three sets against Casper Ruud.

-In 2022, Matteo Berrettini's relationship with tennis player Ajla Tomljanović ended.
+In 2022, Matteo Berrettini ended his relationship with Croatian-born Australian tennis player Ajla Tomljanović.

 On January 13, 2023, Matteo Berrettini appeared in the tennis docuseries "Break Point", which premiered on Netflix.